 Adobe CQ Documentation

 Boston College has implemented CQ 5.4 from Adobe Software to streamline the process of Web site creation and maintenance.
-As of August 2011, Adobe CQ5 replaced Serena Collage as the new Web publishing system for Boston College.
 Benefits and features include the following:

 - Provides Site Managers and content providers of varying skill levels a responsive and intuitive interface for quick and easy editing of Web page content, meeting the goal of providing the BC Web audience with the latest up-to-date information.